Safety and Security 1: Procurement Stage

 For LNG sellers with whom we have signed long-term purchase contracts for LNG, we conduct a questionnaire survey to check the status of their policies, initiatives, and information disclosure regarding items of corporate governance, human rights, labor, the environment, and consideration for local communities, referring to the European Commission's Guide for the Oil and Gas Industries concerning the Implementation of the UN Guiding Principles on Business and Human Rights, which was issued in 2013.

-Unlike oil resources, which are unevenly concentrated in the Middle East, natural gas resources—the source of city gas and fuels for power generation—are spread worldwide.
-Natural gas’s reserve-to-production ratio is also much larger than that for oil*, giving the former a comparative advantage as an energy source.
+Natural gas resources the source of city gas and fuels for power generation are spread worldwide.
 Osaka Gas started importing LNG from Brunei in 1972 and has since diversified its procurement sources.
-The natural gas liquefaction project, launched in Texas, the U.S., in December 2019, has increased the number of countries of its suppliers by one, resulting in eight countries—Brunei, Malaysia, Australia, Qatar, Oman, Russia, Papua New Guinea, and the U.S.—providing LNG for Osaka Gas.
-LNG from the U.S. is procured with a new method, whereby the price is determined in connection with Henry Hub prices, the index upon which the market price for natural gas futures is based in the U.S. This procurement method has been added to Osaka Gas’s existing procurement method, whereby the price is determined by indexing to crude oil prices.
+In December 2019, a natural gas liquefaction project was launched in Texas, the U.S. LNG from the U.S. is procured with a new method, whereby the price is determined in connection with Henry Hub prices, the index upon which the market price for natural gas futures is based in the U.S. This procurement method has been added to Osaka Gas’s existing procurement method, whereby the price is determined by indexing to crude oil prices.

 The use of more diverse price indicators will enable us to procure LNG at stable prices even if crude oil prices fluctuate.
 Moreover, investment in the natural gas liquefaction project will enable us to procure a kind of price-competitive LNG, whose price is closer to prime cost, among the kinds of LNG whose prices are linked to Henry Hub prices.
 We will continue our efforts to procure more affordable LNG in a more stable manner.